NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 The RDBMS code must include a frontend code that interacts with the user and accepts user commands to the RDBMS.
 This frontend code needs to translate the Data Definition Language (DDL), Data Manipulation Language (DML) and script commands from the user to function calls at the lower layers.

-The code for the frontend of NITCbase is divided into two sub-modules - **Frontend user interface** and **Frontend programming interface**.
+The code for the frontend of NITCbase is divided into two sub-modules:
+* **Frontend user interface**
+* **Frontend programming interface**

 The part of the frontend that interacts with the user directly is already implemented and is supplied to you along with the documentation for the project.
 This part is called the frontend user interface sub-module and its implementation can be found in the file `frontend-runner.cpp`.

 *The frontend user interface translates each high level DDL and DML commands from the user to invocations of specific functions which are part of the second sub-module called front-end programming interface*.
 A C++ class file that contains the declarations of various functions of the frontend programming interface can be found in the file `Frontend.cpp`.